travel refund assistant

 One more note: The per diem rules (we usually don't pay it due to administrative overhead, and as often food is provided somehow) are not clear enough.

-#8 Updated by Christian Lohmaier about 1 year ago
+#8 Updated by Christian Lohmaier over 1 year ago

 still set to feedback - so what is the final set of fields that should be queried?

-#9 Updated by Florian Effenberger about 1 year ago
+#9 Updated by Florian Effenberger over 1 year ago

 For an approximate view of the resulting form, see https://wiki.documentfoundation.org/images/5/5f/Tdf-travel_refundform_2012-07-20.ots